JustinCCodes/WBS_Group_Project_5_Backend/README.md

 - **Input Validation**: Zod schema validation on all endpoints
 - **CORS**: Configured with credentials support

+### XSS Protection

+- All user-facing text fields (e.g., names, descriptions, messages) are sanitized server-side using a custom sanitizer utility to escape HTML special characters and prevent cross-site scripting (XSS) attacks.
+- Only text fields are sanitized; IDs, numbers, and other non-display fields are validated but not sanitized.
+- See `src/shared/utils/sanitizer.ts` for implementation details.
+- Sanitization is applied in all relevant controllers (e.g., user, product, category, contact).

 ### User Ban System

 Administrators can ban and unban users with the following features: